The Origin of Silk Stocking Street

 This version of the name was told to Louise Irwin by Mrs. Alex Peterson of Ailey, Georgia,

-the former Marie Brown of Sandersville, daughter of Mr. Bob Brown.
+the former Marie Brown of Sandersville, daughter of Mr. William Gainer "Bob" Brown.

 "Woodland Terrace”, as it was called in its more elegant days, was built by Nathan Haynes between 1850-1852.
 The original part of the house consisted of four rooms downstairs and four upstairs, with the front rooms beautifully proportioned around a long center hall.
 The stately home was later acquired by Captain William Gainer Brown, his wife Mariah Mitchell Brown, and their four children around 1860.
 The property would stay in the Brown family for three generations and over one hundred years.
 After the death of the last local descendant and resident, Mrs. Marie Brown Peterson, the house remained vacant and in a great state of disrepair for twelve years.
 In 1989, the Washington County Historical Society purchased the property and began a ten-year renovation process.
 Restored to her former glory, the home is now the Historical Society’s official headquarters and the Brown House Museum.